tobitege/DaisyUI.Avalonia.NET/llms-static/DaisyInput.md

 # Overview

-DaisyInput is a styled TextBox with **9 variants** and **4 size presets**.
-It supports bordered, ghost, and semantic colored borders, plus inner content slots for icons or buttons.
+DaisyInput is a styled TextBox with **10 variants** and **4 size presets**.
+It supports bordered, ghost, filled, and semantic colored borders, plus labels, helper text, icons, and inner content slots.
 Defaults to a padded, rounded text field that matches DaisyUI forms.

 ## Variant Options